bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

   - to handle the `shelved` attribute
   - or whatever else needs to be done.

+- This is a very simple example,
+  - > and it might not look much different.
+  - *But* if you get into the habit
+    - of moving this kind of logic
+      - **out** of the view layer,
+        - it will help a lot.

 ...

 ### Example: push filtering to the model layer